 Research on Consensus Forecasts™ – A number of substantial academic and central bank research studies have been undertaken on the accuracy of Consensus Forecasts™.
 Several of these are referenced in the “How Accurate” section of this website or in the “Bibliography“ section.
 In addition, several investment bank research groups have completed studies on the usefulness of Consensus Forecasts™ in investment decision making.
 Please call or email us to request examples.

-Consensus Forecasts™ on Electronic Research Platforms – Substantial databases of Consensus Economics historical forecast data are available as premium services on Thomson Reuters Datastream, on FactSet and on the Macrobond electronic research platforms.
+Consensus Forecasts™ on Electronic Research Platforms – Substantial databases of Consensus Economics historical forecast data are available as premium services on FactSet, on Macrobond, on Refinitiv Datastream, and on the RIMES electronic research platforms.
 For further information about these services, please contact Consensus Economics.